-SOCI 4333 Sociology of Religion
+SOCI 4333 Sociology of Religion Prerequisite: WRIT 2306

-Prerequisite: WRIT 3303 or 3304

 An analysis of the roles and functions of religion in human societies, types of religious organizations, and the relations between religion and other social institutions.
 The roles of Christianity and of other major religions in American society will be emphasized and reviewed from sociological perspectives.
 (Offered also as CHRI 4333.)